aweimeow/oai_scenario/README.md

 # oai_scenario

-This project is based on M-CORD `cord-4.1` branch.
-And only support `cord-4.1` branch.

-`cord-5.0` support is work in progress, will support in the furture.
+This branch corresponded to `cord-5.0` in official branch, `cord-5.0` support is work in progress, will support in the furture.

+Now we are working on make eNB can work with OAI M-CORD CORD-POD ver., Any contribution are welcome.

 ## Branchs